Business Banking for Freelancers: What You Actually Need (And What You Don’t)

 Freelancers don’t need complicated banking.
 Here’s the minimum viable setup — one account, basic accounting, and a tax reserve — plus when to upgrade.

 Freelancers get a lot of conflicting advice about banking.
-Some say you need a business checking account, a business savings account, a business credit card, a tax savings account, and a separate account for quarterly estimated payments.
+Some say you need a business checking account, a business savings account, a business credit card, a tax savings account, and a separate account for each client.
 Others say just use your personal account and sort it out at tax time.

 Both are wrong.
 Here's what you actually need.